ZhianMai/My-LeetCode-Solution/README.md

 I also appreciate Uncle Bob's saying: <i>good code can be understood without commenting.</i>

 ### Follow-ups for problems
-For each solution, try to answer two folow-ups:
+For each solution, try to answer two follow-ups:
 * How to run this solution with a lot of data (1TB) on a PC which has limited memory (100MB)?
 * How ro run this solution on a distributed cluster, like a leading node distribute work to many worker nodes?